amandazhuyilan/Better-be-Safe-than-Sorry/README.md

 <a name="Buffer_Overflows"></a>
 #### Buffer Overflows
+[This](http://www.tenouk.com/Bufferoverflowc/Bufferoverflow4.html) is a through and detailen example on how buffer overflow works.

 Buffer overflow happens when when a program writing data to a buffer, exceeds the bounds of the buffer, causing the excess data to overflow into adjacent memory.